goethe-tcs/tcs.uni-frankfurt.de/content/complexity/_index.md

 ## Week plan

-The winter term has 15 weeks, the following is a *preliminary* plan copied from an old iteration of this course.
+The winter term has 15 weeks, the following is a _preliminary_ plan copied from an old iteration of this course.
 Please expect changes.

 {{< weekplan >}}

-## Prerequisites

-This course is available for Bachelor _and_ Master students!
-You must have mastered Algorithms and Data Structures 1 and 2 (or equivalent).

-## Contents

-- Complexity classes: Log-space, NP, BPP, polynomial-time hierarchy, ACC0, EXP, NEXP, NP/poly, #P, etc.
-- Karp-Lipton's Theorem, Hardness vs. Randomness, NEXP ⊈ ACC0, PCP theorem, etc.

 ## Literature